terrypangooo/terrypangooo.github.io/README.md

 ## BIOGRAPHY
-**[Weilong Peng](https://github.com/tery)** was graduated from Tianjin University in July 2017.
-After graduation, I worked as a Senior Researcher at Tencent Youtu Lab.
-In July 2020, I joined the School of Computer Science and Network Engineering at Guangzhou University as a Master's advisor.
-My work focuses on teaching and research in computer vision/graphics and AI security.
-I developed Tencent’s first enterprise-level video human pose tracking solution, which has been applied to core products such as Tencent Cloud and WeChat.
-I have published over ten papers in top international conferences and journals, including CVPR, ICCV, AAAI, ICDM, Pattern Recognition, etc. I also serve as a reviewer for international conferences and journals such as ICCV, ACM MM, Neurocomputing, etc.
+**Weilong Peng** Weilong Peng is currently an Assistant Professor and Master's Supervisor at the School of Computer Science and Network Engineering, Guangzhou University.
+He graduated from Tianjin University in July 2017.
+Prior to joining academia in July 2020, he served as a Senior Researcher at Tencent Youtu Lab.

+His research interests primarily focus on Computer Vision/Graphics(计算机视觉/图形学), Adversarial 3D Perception (3D 对抗感知) .
+During his tenure at Tencent, he developed the company’s first enterprise-level video human pose tracking solution, which has been widely deployed in core products such as Tencent Cloud and WeChat.
+Prof. Peng has published over ten papers in top-tier international conferences and journals, including CVPR, ICCV, AAAI, ICDM, and Pattern Recognition.
+He also serves as a reviewer for prestigious conferences and journals such as ICCV, ACM MM, and Neurocomputing.

 ## EXPERIENCE
 - Jul 2020–Now.
-Lecturer, School of Computer Science and Network Engineering, Guangzhou University, Guangzhou, China.
+Assistant Professor, School of Computer Science and Network Engineering, Guangzhou University, Guangzhou, China.
 - Jul 2017–Jul 2020.
 Senior Researcher, Tencent Youtu Lab (directed by Prof. [Jiajia Ya](https://jiaya.me/home)), Shenzhen, China.
 - Sep 2011–Jul 2017.
 Ph.D. in Computer Application Technology (supervised by Prof. [Zhiyong Feng](https://cic.tju.edu.cn/faculty/zyfeng/index.html)), Tianjin University, Tianjin, China.
 - Sep 2007–Jun 2011.
 B.S. in Computer Science, Tiangong University, Tianjin, China.